Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 -> PROM (Programmable Read-Only Memory)

-As the name suggests, the data in PROM is Read-Only, and you cannot edit or delete it.
+As the name implies, data in PROM is read-only, meaning it cannot be edited or deleted once written.

 -> EPROM (Erasable Programmable Read-Only Memory)